AdobeDocs/commerce-operations.en/help/installation/prerequisites/file-system/configure-permissions.md

 >[!WARNING]
 >
 >If you don't have `root` privileges on your application server, you can use another local user account.
-Make sure the user has a strong password and continue with [Put the file system owner in the web server group](#step-3-put-the-file-system-owner-in-the-web-servers-group).
+Make sure that the user has a strong password and continue with [Put the file system owner in the web server group](#step-3-put-the-file-system-owner-in-the-web-servers-group).

 For example, to create a user named `magento_user` and give the user a password, enter: